gfernandes410/gfernandes410/README.md

 ### Hi there 👋

-I'm a full-stack developer working with Loopback 3, Node.js, AngularJs, Oracle and AWS, also I'm studing React, Phyton, Loopback 4 and mongoDB.
+I'm a full-stack developer (trying to focus more on the back-end) working with Loopback 2, nde.js, agularJs, postgre and AWS.
+In my current team we use TS, automated tests, CI/CD and microservices.
 I also do research about communiction on distributed teams.

 <p align="left">
 	<a href="https://www.linkedin.com/in/gfernandes410"><img src="https://img.shields.io/badge/LinkedIn--_.svg?style=social&logo=linkedin" alt="LinkedIn"></a>